Boyquotes/gd3dtopdown/README.md

 #### How it works

-The character can interact with 3 other nodes also implemented in this plugin.
+The character can interact with 3 other nodes, also implemented in this plugin.

 1. GD3Dselectable_node: When the mouse is over the object and aiming (Rigth click in the example).